 Today, just as important : as highways, as bridges, as water ways and ports, as trains and air lines, is education which needs to be funded accordingly.
 To function in the 21st Century and beyond we can't rely on outmoded methods to raise money for schools.
 Anchored to the land, anchored to a community both life styles of agriculture and industry adapted to property taxes supplying funds to educate her young.
 Now in the information age where everyone is mobile and everyone needs more education the means to pay for it is vastly inadequate.

 Education is the bridge to the future and as all bridges serve all travelers an educated American serves all countrymen.
 Bridges are high cost structures, education costs a lot too and as bridges need to be paid for out of a general fund so must we pay for education in the same way.

 Taxing property, once acceptable when agriculture and industry ruled the economy, no longer serves a proper role in the 21st Century.
-Building the universal bridge through education needs us to develop a universal method to pay for it.
+Building the universal bridge through education needs us to develop a non property universal method to pay for it.